nabeix/gitlump/README.md

 # gitlump [![Build Status](https://travis-ci.org/nabeix/gitlump.svg?branch=master)](https://travis-ci.org/nabeix/gitlump)

-A command line tool to manage all repositories of GitHub/Github Enterprise user or organization.
+A command line tool to manage all repositories of GitHub user or organization.

 ***This project is WIP.***